 Ongoing research in PEALS builds on our established areas of expertise in genetic and reproductive technologies and in disability studies, and on our growing areas of collaboration in ageing and nanotechnology.
 At the same time, we are responsive to new opportunities and are at the forefront of exploring emerging issues.

 Website Institute of Genetic Medicine

 Prof. Kate Bushby MD FRCP is a Professor of Neuromuscular Genetics.
 She is a clinical academic with joint appointments between Newcastle University and the NHS.
 She is a member of the Neuromuscular Research Group within the Institute of Genetic Medicine and plays a leading role in the National Commissioning Group (NCG) for rare neuromuscular diseases.

 Professor Volker Straub was founding joint co-ordinator of TREAT-NMD, and is an executive board member of the World Muscle Society and R&D Director of the North Tees and Hartlepool NHS Foundation Trust.

 Dr. Annemieke Aartsma-Rus is associate professor at the Department of Human Genetics and leader of the DMD genetic therapy group.
-She is the scientific representative of the LUMC in the TREAT-NMD governing board and is a member of the Project Ethics Council.
+She is currently Chair of the executive committee of the TREAT-NMD alliance and is a member of the Project Ethics Council and TACT Committee.